Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-OXblIR1BnIM,42.166271,60.158046.md

 ### Transcript

-> there's obviously update three that's going to come along and because of all that that's gonna happen over the summer break we don't know what we're gonna do for update 3 yet and so when we all get back to work we'll figure out what we want to do and as soon as we know what's
+> after that there's obviously update three that's going to come along and because of all that that's gonna happen over the summer break we don't know what we're gonna do for update 3 yet and so when we all get back to work we'll figure out what we want to do and as soon as we know what's coming for update 3 we're gonna tell you